 The tour commences in the Tokyo hotel this evening.
 Your tour leader will meet you in the lobby before a light dinner in the hotel.
 Overnight Tokyo (D)

 Our touring commences with a visit the Edo period garden of Koishikawa Korakuen built in the Tokyo residence of the ruling Tokugawa family.
 As with most traditional Japanese gardens, Korakuen seeks to reproduce famous landscapes in miniature using ponds, stones, trees and man-made hills to replicate Japanese scenery.
 We continue to the colourful and popular Sensoji Temple in Asakusa, one of Tokyo’s oldest neighbourhoods.
-After lunch in a nearby restaurant, we visit the National Museum in Ueno park which contains a large collection of Japanese artwork, cultural items and historical artefacts from ancient times to the 19th century.
+After lunch we visit the Sumida Hokusai Museum, opened in late 2016 and dedicated to the Ukiyo-e artist Katsushika Hokusai, best known for his iconic works The Great Wave Off Kanagawa and Red Fuji.
 Tonight we enjoy a welcome dinner in a local Japanese restaurant.
 Overnight Tokyo (B, L, D)

 This morning we head to the vibrant and fashionable suburb of Harajuku where our first stop is the Nezu Museum to see its large collection of calligraphy, painting, bamboo, sculpture, ceramics and textiles.
 After lunch we visit the Ota Memorial Museum of Art to view its fantastic collection of Ukiyo-e woodblock print and painting masterpieces by renowned artists such as Hokusai, Hiroshige and Utamaro.
 This afternoon we visit the Meiji Shrine, a Shinto haven of peace and tranquillity in the bustling city and dedicated to the reformist Emperor Meiji who led the end of feudalisation and the modernisation and westernisation of Japan.
 Overnight Tokyo (B, L)